-That should be your first question, experts say.
+This should be your first question, experts say.

 2. Do you really have time to enjoy your boat?

 “I try to use it once a week, but it usually doesn’t work out that way.
 If it was in a marina, I’d probably be too busy to ever use it.”

-3. Think you need a bigger boat?
+3. Do you really need a big boat?

-How many passengers do you want to carry.
-Do you need room for cocktail hour with friends, a kitchen, sleeping quarters?
+How many passengers do you want to carry?
+Do you need room for cocktail hour with friends, a kitchen and sleeping quarters?
 Or just a place to sit alone as you drop a fishing line into a lake?
-The bigger the boat, generally, the more expensive it is to operate.

 4. Where will you keep it?

-Some people want to tote their boats on trailers and explore a variety of waterways; others dock at home port marinas.
+Some people want to tote their boats on trailers and explore a variety of waterways.
+Others dock at home port marinas.
 The bigger the boat, the larger and stronger the trailer and car or truck you’ll need to pull it.

 5. What should propel your boat?

-Maybe you prefer paddles so you can quietly explore along a coast or race down a river.
-And then are sailboats — propelled with skillful use of wind power.
+Looking for a powerboat?
+Or, maybe you prefer paddles so you can quietly explore along a coast or race down a river.
+And then there are sailboats — propelled with skillful use of wind power.

-6. New or used?
+6. Should you buy new or used?